Kamala Harris Is Indian Not Black

 Wikipedia describes Harris: “She is the first female vice president and the highest-ranking female official in U.S. history, as well as the first African-American and first Asian-American vice president.”

-Unfortunately, the ill-informed and miserable American public only see a failed black woman vise president and not a failed Indian woman vice president that she is when she is brought up in the news.
+Unfortunately, the ill-informed and miserable American public only see a failed black woman vice-president and not a failed Indian woman vice-president that she is when she is brought up in the news.

 Zionist Headlines: